Time & Place

 7 km Course Description

 The 7 km race will ski the Hamster Loop clockwise and then ski out to Snow Drift via the Nordic Connector trail.
-The course will continue to the 1st aid station and drop down to the Snow Drift cut off junction and take a left turn onto Snow Drift.
-This left turn will be signed.
-The route continues up and around Snow Drift and back to the 1st Aid Station.
+The course will continue down on Snow Drift and turn left at the aid station and ski up onto upper portion of Snow Drift.
 They will then return to the finish via the Nordic Connector trail.
-The 7 km course was GPS at 7.3 km and 450’ of climbing.
+The 7 km course was GPS at 7.3 km and 450' of climbing.

 2 km Course Description